alf5813/obfusguard/README.md

 Per-section and sliding-window entropy analysis.
 Detects packed regions, high-entropy overlays, and byte distribution anomalies using chi-squared statistics and z-score outlier detection.

 **2. ML Byte Distribution Classifier**
 Classifies files into: `Benign / Compressed / Encrypted / Obfuscated / Packed / Unknown`.
 Trained on a large corpus of known samples.
-ML output is one signal among many — it can be overridden by stronger structural evidence.
+ML output is one signal among many and it can be overridden by stronger structural evidence.

 **3. YARA Engine**
 122 rules across 19 rule files covering shellcode patterns, packer signatures, dropper behavior, network IOCs, anti-debug techniques, and MITRE ATT&CK-mapped threat families.
 All rules include PE/ELF magic guards to prevent false fires on non-PE content.